digiguru/digiguru.github.io/_posts/2014-02-06-asp-repeater-helper-to-output-class-names-on-every-nth-item.markdown

 </ul>
 {% endhighlight %}

-I say we could to better.
-First - let's work out what we want to say.
+I say we could to better. <!--break-->First - let's work out what we want to say.
 Every 5th item output a new class.
 To determine if we are the fith item, we need to know the currentIndex and add 1 as it's 0 based.

 So let's write pseudo code of what we actually want: